A-museme/Call-Anywhere-Extension/README.md

 1. After installation, you'll see the extension icon in your Chrome toolbar
 2. Click the icon to open the extension popup
-3. Sign in using your Google account (currently mocked for demonstration purposes)
-4. Configure your settings in the Settings section
+3. Configure your settings in the Settings section
-5. Browse any webpage, and the extension will automatically detect phone numbers
+4. Browse any webpage, and the extension will automatically detect phone numbers
-6. Click the phone icon next to a detected number to initiate a call
+5. Click the phone icon next to a detected number to initiate a call

 ## How It Works